aidanmelen/terraform-kubernetes-confluent-platform/examples/hybrid_aws_msk/confluent_platform/README.md

 # confluent_platform

-Deploy the Confluent Platform components connected with an AWS MSK cluster.
+Deploy the Confluent Platform components connected with an AWS MSK cluster over PLAINTEXT.
+The Confluent Components are configured with TSL.

 ## Assumptions